 Image credits: imgrumweb.com

 One of the most popular home design trends of the year involves the use of earthy colours which is a shift from the grey tones also own as greige( a combination of grey and beig ).
-Grey is still being touted as the dominant colour this year , but it’s often combined with softer hues and tones.
+Grey is still being touted as the dominant colour this year , but it’s often combined with softer hues and tones like the bohemian colours of joyous.

 Image credits: oaklandewv.com